albertstarfield/project-zephyrine/documentation/DeveloperDocumentation/Issue_Log.md

 -   **Title:** Overhaul UI architecture, service naming, and system behavior.
 -   **Status:** `Resolved`
 -   **Description:** This commit introduces a major refactoring across the system.
 The frontend UI has been significantly reworked, replacing virtualized scrolling with a more direct rendering approach and implementing a more robust "fire-and-forget" WebSocket messaging architecture.
 The splash screen sequence was redesigned to include a warning.
 Service names within the launcher (`launcher.py`) have been standardized (e.g., `ZEPHYMESH-NODE` to `zephymeshHand`).
 The core system behavior and system prompts in `CortexConfiguration.py` have been updated to be less confident and more cautious.

+-   **ID:** CORE-BUG-011
+-   **Title:** Tune PWM for preempt halt hardblock.
+-   **Status:** Resolved
+-   **Description:** Adjusted the Pulse Width Modulation (PWM) parameters to optimize the timing and reliability of the preempt halt mechanism within the scheduler.
+This ensures that the system can effectively halt ELP0 background tasks to prioritize ELP1 high-priority requests, maintaining system responsiveness and operational priority.